Abuse Using Technology

 How is technology used in co-parenting situations?

-Technology tools that track your communications can protect you if there is a dispute between you and your co-parent about what was said since there is a record of the communications.
-If your co-parent is abusive, having a record of the conversation may deter him/her from using custody and visitation communications to harass you.
-Alternatively, the communication log may help if you have to prove abuse/harassment in court or provide documentation to an attorney or law enforcement official.
-Additionally, having clear visitation schedules that clarify the custody arrangement can be useful for when parents need to plan vacations or other activities.
-Using co-parenting tools could also eliminate the child’s exposure to certain high-conflict communications that may otherwise happen in person or over the phone.
+These tools can be especially useful when there is a dispute between you and the co-parent about what was said since there is a record of the communications.
+If the co-parent is abusive, having a record of the conversation in one place and available to court professionals and your lawyer may deter him/her from using custody and visitation communications to harass you.
+Additionally, having clear visitation schedules that clarify the custody arrangement can be helpful when parents need to plan vacations or other activities.
+Using co-parenting tools could also eliminate the child’s exposure to certain high-conflict communications that may otherwise happen in person or over the phone in the child’s earshot.

 Are there any risks or limitations with using technology to help with co-parenting communications?